 A modular open source glacier model in Python

 The model accounts for glacier geometry (including contributory branches) and ships with several glacier evolution models, including an explicit ice dynamics module.
 We rely exclusively on publicly available data for calibration and validation.
 OGGM is modular and supports novel modelling workflows: it LOVES to be remixed and reused!

-This is the software documentation: for general information about the OGGM project and related news, visit oggm.org.
+This webpage is for the software documentation: for general information about the OGGM project and related news, visit oggm.org.